Meirzhan05/Chat-With-Data/README.md

 ## Features

-- **Website Interaction**: The chatbot uses the latest version of LangChain to interact with and extract information from various websites.
+- **Website and PDF Interaction**: The chatbot uses the latest version of LangChain to interact with and extract information from various websites and pdf files.
 - **Large Language Model Integration**: Compatibility with models like GPT-4, Mstrala, Llama2, and ollama.
 In this code I am using GPT-4, but you can change it to any other model.
 - **Streamlit GUI**: A clean and intuitive user interface built with Streamlit, making it accessible for users with varying levels of technical expertise.
 - **Python-based**: Entirely coded in Python.